daptin/daptin/README.md

 - usergroup

-User and every other entity in Goms is associated to multiple User groups
+User and every other entity in Goms is associated to multiple user groups

+Each user has his own user group

+## Ownership

+Every object in the system is owned by someone and belongs to multiple Usergroups.

+The person who creates the object is the owner by default

+Ownership can be changed (by someone who has permission to "write" on that object)

 ## Authentication